-The A-Ha moment strangely came in the middle of the night, I woke up around 4am and felt the usual rush of thoughts and feelings, but this time I felt strangely calm too.
-I realised that although I had these thoughts and feelings I had not properly woke up and had not had time to question and fight them.
-Then it hit me real hard and I wrote this statement down and that was;
+The A-Ha moment strangely came in the middle of the night, I woke up around 4 am and felt the usual rush of thoughts and feelings, but this time I felt strangely calm too.
+I realised, that although I had these thoughts and feelings, I had not properly woken up and had not had time to question and fight them.
+Then it hit me really hard and I wrote this statement down and that was;

 “Feeling a certain way does not make me struggle and suffer, it is not wanting to feel a certain way that does”.

-That morning I woke and felt calmer, I still had these thoughts and feelings, but for once wasted no energy trying to make things right or question it, I just got on with what I was doing, the symptoms sort of separated from me instead of being ‘me’, like in the past.
+That morning I woke and felt calmer, I still had these thoughts and feelings, but for once I wasted no energy trying to make things right or question it all, I just got on with what I was doing, with this, the symptoms sort of separated from me, instead of being ‘me’, like in the past.

-This was the same with me, it was my constant search not to suffer this way that was draining me and causing me pain.
+This was the same with me, it was my constant search not to suffer this way, that was draining me and causing me pain.
 Whilst I carried on looking for a cure I would never be satisfied.
-Not only that but I was telling myself I was broken, that I needed fixing, I did not I just needed to step out of my own way and let my mind and body do that.
+Not only that, but I was telling myself I was broken, that I needed fixing, I did not, I just needed to step out of my own way and let my mind and body heal itself.

-Again I was the same, I thought I should not feel this way and if I did it needed fixing, going from one thing to another, therapist after therapist, book after book, all because in my mind I had ‘Not’ to feel this way.
+Again I was the same, I thought I should not feel this way and if I did, then I needed fixing.
+I was just going from one thing to another, therapist after therapist, book after book, all because in my mind I had to ‘Not’ to feel this way.

-Whilst we are at war with ourselves we will always stay in the loop.
+Whilst we are still at war with ourselves, we will always stay in the loop.